+- AFUDC:

+- Interest expense;

-- Allowance for funds used during construction (AFUDC); - · Interest expense; - Current income taxes; - · Distributions to non-controlling interests; and - Maintenance capital expenditures from consolidated subsidiaries.
+- · Current income taxes:

+- · Distributions to non-controlling interests; and

+- · Maintenance capital expenditures from consolidated subsidiaries.

 Distributable cash flow is computed net of distributions declared to the General Partner and any distributions allocable to Class B units.
 Distributions declared to the General Partner are based on its two percent interest plus, if applicable, an amount equal to incentive distributions.
 Distributions allocable to the Class B units in 2020 equal 30 percent of GTN's distributable cash flow less \$20 million, the residual of which is further multiplied by 43.75 percent and is further reduced by the Class B Reduction.
 Distributions allocable to the Class B units in 2019 equaled 30 percent of GTN's distributable cash flow less \$20 million and the Class B Reduction.